 Everyone needs a signature dish, and fried wontons are mine.
 They are my go-to potluck contribution.
 My favorite party appetizer to serve.
 The hors d’oeuvre that never lasts long enough.
 The nosh that always runs out, whether I make a double batch or a triple.

-I have been making these since I was in middle school, the fried wonton recipe adapted from some long forgotten book on Chinese culture.
+I have been making these sausage-filled appetizers since I was in middle school, the fried wonton recipe adapted from some long forgotten book on Chinese culture.
 Rather than requiring us to write a book report, our teacher assigned us to give a presentation to the class and to bring something handmade/homemade to share.
 Thank goodness for creative homework assignments.

 I chose wontons.
 And that has made all the difference.